-Which model to use (1/2)
+Which model to use (out of 12) (1/2)

-- Project monitoring.
-Use the new tool in a project and collect the usual accounting data from the project. - Case study.
+- 1. Project monitoring.
+Observe the use of the new tool in a project and collect the usual accounting data from the project. - 2.
+Case study.
 Use the new tool as part of new development.
-Collect data to determine if the developed product is easier to produce than similar projects in the past. - Assertion.
-Use the new tool to test a simple 100 line program to show that it finds all errors. - Field study.
-Distribute the new tool across several projects; collect data on the impact that the tool had. - Literature search.
-Find other published studies that analyze the behavior of similar tools. - Dynamic analysis.
+Collect data to determine if the developed product is easier to produce than similar projects in the past. - 3.
+Assertion.
+Use the new tool to test a simple 100 line program to show that it finds all errors. - 4.
+Field study.
+Distribute the new tool across several projects; collect data on the impact that the tool had. - 5.
+Literature search.
+Find other published studies that analyze the behavior of similar tools. - 6.
+Dynamic analysis.
 Execute a program with a new algorithm and compare its performance with the earlier version of the program.

-Which model to use (2/2)
+Which model to use (out of 12) (2/2)

-- Legacy data.
-Find a previously-completed project that collected data on using the tool; analyze this data to see if tool was effective. - Lessons learned.
-Find a completed project that used this tool; Interview participants to see if tool had an impact on the project. - Static analysis.
-Use a control flow analysis tool to see if one design method results in fewer logic errors than another design method. - Synthetic Environment Experiment.
-Have 20 [typical] programmers spend two hours trying to debug a [typical] module, half using the new tool and half using other techniques. - Replicated experiment.
-Develop multiple instances of a module both using and not using the new tool; measure differences. - Simulation.
+- 7. Legacy data.
+Find a previously-completed project that collected data on using the tool; analyze this data to see if tool was effective. - 8.
+Lessons learned.
+Find a completed project that used this tool; Interview participants to see if tool had an impact on the project. - 9.
+Static analysis.
+Use a control flow analysis tool to see if one design method results in fewer logic errors than another design method. - 10.
+Synthetic Environment Experiment.
+Have 20 [typical] programmers spend two hours trying to debug a [typical] module, half using the new tool and half using other techniques. - 11.
+Replicated experiment.
+Develop multiple instances of a module both using and not using the new tool; measure differences. - 12.
+Simulation.
 Generate a set of data points randomly and then execute the tool and another tool to determine effectiveness in finding errors in a given module.